tiberiusferreira/craft-ai-project/README.md

 Since getting to the Person struct is O(1), getting the next in line is a matter of checking all relatives in the succession rules until arriving at one alive.
 Each relative can be check in O(1) using the indices stored in the Person struct.

-The worst case scenario is when there is no relative alive and we arrive at the condition:
+The worst case scenario is when we arrive at the condition:

 - Any remaining member of the house